© 2014-2019 Edwin Korver, CEO – CROSS SILO BV – all rights reserved – MOBILE +31-(0)6-52341111

-Indeed, most customers have adapted their buying rituals, driven by social, mobile, and digital technology, which has provided them with access to previously unattainable information, both biased and non-biased.
+Indeed, most customers have adapted new buying rituals, driven by social, mobile, and digital technology, which has provided them with access to previously unattainable information, both biased and non-biased.
 However, KPMG research confirms that customers still want the same thing as they did 100 years ago: quality, value for money, consistency, and service.
 And because of the saturation of rational triggers, the shift towards emotional triggers emphasizes the need to raise customer compassion.

 Furthermore, product development will need to remain aligned with actual customer demand and customer expectations while offering experiences that are appreciated, differentiating, and defendable, using methods like Design Thinking, Agile/LEAN, Six Sigma, and Experience Design.
 Customer feedback is most critical, hence the need to build strong Alliances of Trust™.

-What has shifted and quite dramatically (taken from a business viewpoint) is the emphasis on retaining more customers ─ as opposed to acquiring new customers, driven by a shift from as-a-product to as-a-service business models.
+What has shifted, and quite dramatically (taken from a business viewpoint), is the emphasis on retaining more customers ─ as opposed to acquiring new customers ─ driven by a shift from as-a-product to as-a-service business models.
 As such, we’ve found the adoption of Customer Success Agents, pro-actively onboarding customers, most striking.

 Meanwhile, globalization and digitalization forced some industries to restructure; at first, by taking away the middleman, later by transforming supply chains into digital platforms.
-Companies will need to adapt to these changes while some may even be able to create new markets, offering new opportunities for capturing and signaling value.
+Companies will need to adapt to these changes while some may even be able to create new business models, offering new opportunities for capturing and signaling value.

 We live in exciting times.
 While the future may seem daunting, it still has to be written ─ leaving each and everyone with the opportunity to create the future they desire.
 What is your vision of the future?